NCBI-Hackathons/Run_an_NCBI-style_hackathon/process.md

 #### Filtering
 * Criteria
+    * basic knowledge of command line
-* Number of participants - factor in a 10% drop-out rate
+* Number of participants - factor in a 10% drop-out rate when creating inclusion list
+    * Create an A, B and C list, so that when an individual drops out of the event, there is a shortlist ready to bring in a replacement quickly.

-* Required knowledge - depends on the topic
+* Required knowledge - depends on the topic.
+    * coding language
+    * software knowledge
+    * research domain knowledge
 * team leads could be involved in this process?

+* Identifying team leads.
+These people will organize, delegate and ensure effective communication among team members.
+The following attributes will frequently indicate a good choice for team lead:
+    * author of project proposal
+    * prior experience leading hackathon teams
+    * prior hackathon participation
+    * domain expertise (software, coding or scientific)

 ## Creating a schedule
 #### Basic elements
 **Time** - how long to have a hackathon?